Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Framework

-Now, since some conditional expectations remain latent (as shown in \eqref{eq:lte_decomp}), one may bound them using either known outcome supports $ [L^{(k)}, U^{(k)}] $ or their quantile-based versions $ [Q_Y(p), Q_Y(1-p)] $. \citet{manski1990nonparametric, manski2003partial} propose the following nonparametric bounds for the treatment effect:
+Now, since some conditional expectations remain latent (as shown in \eqref{eq:lte_decomp}), one may bound them using either known outcome supports $ [L^{(k)},\; U^{(k)}] $ or their quantile-based versions $ [Q_Y(p), Q_Y(1-p)] $. \citet{manski1990nonparametric, manski2003partial} propose the following nonparametric bounds for the treatment effect:

-These bounds can be tightened by substituting $ L^{(k)} $ and $ U^{(k)} $ with the quantiles $ Q_Y(p) $ and $ Q_Y(1-p) $, respectively.
-In essence, using a similar notation to \citet{manski2003partial}, the region $H[\Re]$ is the \textit{identification region} for $\Re$, where $H[\Re]$ is defined as the bound in \eqref{eq:nonparametricbounds}.
-Note that $H[\Re]$ is only partially identified when $0<\Pr[Z_{ijt}=k]<1$ for $k=0,1$, as otherwise, $H[\Re]$ is simply a singleton.
-In other words, if, say, $\Pr[Z_{ijt}=1]=1$, then both upper and lower bounds coincide with the treated mean, so $H[\Re]$ collapses.
+These expressions illustrate how the identified set depends on tail behaviour.
+Replacing $ L^{(k)} $ and $ U^{(k)} $ with quantile-indexed limits, say $ Q_Y(p) $ and $ Q_Y(1-p)$, correspond to a heuristic truncation of tail mass and does not define a new estimand.
+In essence, using a similar notation to \citet{manski2003partial}, the region $\mathcal{H}[\Re]$ is the \textit{identification region} for $\Re$, where $\mathcal{H}[\Re]$ is defined as the bound in \eqref{eq:nonparametricbounds}.
+Note that $\mathcal{H}[\Re]$ is only partially identified when $0<\Pr[Z_{ijt}(\tau)=k]<1$ for $k=0,1$, as otherwise, $\mathcal{H}[\Re]$ is simply a singleton.
+In other words, if, say, $\Pr[Z_{ijt}(\tau)=1]=1$, then both upper and lower bounds coincide with the treated mean, so $\mathcal{H}[\Re]$ collapses.

+Throughout, the target parameter remains the original Manski-identified set $\mathcal{H}[\Re]$; quantile-based bounds are introduced only as a device to illustrate sensitivity to tail behaviour and will be formally calibrated using finite-sample concentration inequalities in subsequent sections.

 In the following sections, we outline estimation procedures for both the naïve unconditional difference and the nonparametric bounds.
-We also construct $(1 - \alpha)\%$ confidence intervals for the bounds using Bonferroni-adjusted intervals as proposed by \citet{horowitz1998censoring}, and derive standard errors via the delta method [see \citet{casella2024statistical}].
+We also construct $100(1 - \alpha)\%$ confidence intervals for the bounds using Bonferroni-adjusted intervals as proposed by \citet{horowitz1998censoring}, and derive standard errors via the delta method [see \citet{casella2024statistical}].